delmurphy/DublinCanvas/README.md

 This interactive map shows the location of street art pieces around Dublin that are part of the Dublin Canvas initiative.
 For more information see www.dublincanvas.com

+The map was built with R Shiny and Leaflet

 Data come from https://data.gov.ie/dataset/dublin-canvas-public-art Published by: Dublin City Council
 Licensed under: Creative Commons Attribution 4.0